Exploring Baja California’s Dunas de Soledad

 In summary, if you’re not visiting Guerrero Negro in winter, there’s basically nothing noteworthy to do other than seeing the Dunas de Soledad.

-At the time of writing, I’ve visited 25 states throughout Mexico and have stayed in multiple cities in many of them.
+At the time of writing, I’ve visited 25 states throughout Mexico and have stayed in multiple cities in most of them.
 While I have nothing against the people of Guerrero Negro, I’d have to say that it was easily the worst place I’ve stayed in the country.

 The rundown town is completely lacking in noteworthy architecture, while many of the buildings are in a terrible state of decay.
 The streets are littered with garbage, while many of the roads are unpaved – or perhaps they’re just covered in sand blown over from the dunes that’s never been cleared.